 Nobody wants to be around a chronic complainer or a negative person.
 ‘Don’t complain because nobody is listening.’
 If you don’t like something, change it.
 If you can’t change it, change your attitude.
 If you don’t like the way you’re being treated, by all means, demand to be treated differently.
 If that approach doesn’t yield the desired outcome, then it’s time to cut your losses and move on.

 Common sense tells us that destructive criticism has never helped anyone.
-First and foremeost, what kind of criticism is destructive and why do so many people use it?
-Destructive criticism points out faults and directly attacks the other person or people with no consideration for their feelings.
-It aims to show that the other person has no worth or his/her position on a particular issue has no validity.
-To make matters worse, the perpetrator offers no plausible solutions and no practical advice.
-Most people who dispense their opinions even when not asked in the form of destructive criticism are just simply inconsiderate to those they condemn, insecure about their own thing, and desperately trying to boost their own egos.
-Therefore, take heed of my three instructions and follow them religiously if you really want to win people over:
+First and foremeost, what kind of criticism is considered ‘destructive,’ and why do so many people use it?
+Destructive criticism is the type of criticism that points out faults in others or directly attacks the other person in a conversation, verbal exchange, with no consideration for his/her feelings.
+It aims to show that the other person has no worth at that particular time and their position on a given issue has no validity.
+To make matters worse, the perpetrator offers no plausible solutions to remedy the situation and no practical advice.
+Most people who dispense their opinions even when not asked in the form of destructive criticism are simply inconsiderate to those they condemn, insecure about their own thing – i.e., skeleton in the closet – desperately trying to boost their own egos.
+Therefore, don’t follow this reckless path, instead take heed of the following three (3) instructions and follow them religiously if you really want to win people over:

 1st) Don’t criticize, condemn or complain